professional portraits for Linkedin and cv

 That’s cool.
-Professional headshots and portraits are that important in modern day world.
+Professional portraits are that important in modern day world.

-Most people underestimate the importance of a professional headshot photographer until the day a recruiter, a client, or a partner asks you for a photo, and you understand it could make all the difference.
+Most people underestimate the importance of headshots photographers until the day someone asks you for a photo, and you understand it could make all the difference.
+This photographer based in Schaerbeek (next to Schuman) knows what he’s talking about.

-Do hire a professional portrait photographer who knows how to make you feel at ease when having professional headshots portraits made in his studio in Schaerbeek.
+Do hire me as your a professional headshots photographer who knows how to make you feel at ease when having business headshot portraits made in my cosy home studio in Schaerbeek.

 A LinkedIn profile with a headshot photo will get 20 times more views than an anonymous CV does.